-Land management is not simple – not in Alberta, not anywhere.
-As Albertans strive to make decisions that will shape this province’s landscape for generations to come, ALI is proud to contribute an objective foundation for discussion, consensus, and decision-making.
+As Albertans make decisions that shape our landscape for generations to come, ALI is proud to contribute an objective foundation for discussion, consensus, and decision-making

 |NONPROFIT AGENCIES||ACADEMIA||LAND USE PLANNERS|

 Learn more about ALI